eMapR/LT-GEE/README.md

 ### Image Collection

-The image collection needs to an observation that is consistent through time.
+The image data composing a collection need to represent an observation that is consistent through time.
 It should not include noise from atmosphere, clouds and shadows, sensor differences, or other anomalies.
 The annual changes in a time series should be the result of changes in the physical features of a landscape.
 We recommend using the *USGS Landsat Surface Reflectance Tier 1* datasets.
 These data have been atmospherically corrected, and include a cloud, shadow, water and snow mask produced